-Stan Greenberg has served as polling advisor to presidents and prime ministers, CEOs, and dozens of tough campaigns in the US and around the world, including President Bill Clinton and Vice President Al Gore, British Prime Minister Tony Blair, President Nelson Mandela, as well as the national leaders in Israel, Europe and Latin America.
-Greenberg’s business clients include Boeing, Microsoft, the leading global management consulting firm, and other companies.
+Stan Greenberg is a New York Times best-selling author and polling adviser to presidents, prime ministers, and CEOs, and currently advises national leaders and their campaigns in Israel, Europe, South Africa, and Latin America.
+He was the senior pollster for President Bill Clinton and Vice President Al Gore, British Prime Minister Tony Blair, and President Nelson Mandela.
+Greenberg’s corporate clients include Boeing, Microsoft, and other global companies.

-Stan and James founded Democracy Corps, the leading organization providing in-depth research and strategic advice to progressive groups, candidates and leaders.
+Greenberg and James Carville founded Democracy Corps, the leading organization providing in-depth research and strategic advice to progressive groups, candidates, and leaders.
 When Karl Rove listed in the Wall Street Journal 10 steps to regain the Republican majority, step one was to create a Democracy Corps.
 The New York Times' Nate Silver rated their national polls the most accurate, within 1/2 point of Obama's actual margin.

 Greenberg founded the company in 1980 after a decade of teaching at Yale University where he received a Guggenheim Fellowship.
 He was educated at Miami University and Harvard University, where he received his Ph.D.